gopik/storage-reading-list/Paxos.md

 #### Designated Chooser
 Let's assume there's one node that decides on the chosen value.
 It accepts the first value.
 This solves the consensus part where nodes agree on a value.
 But if this node crashes, the system is stuck and can't make progress.

 To solve this, we need multiple acceptors.
-This helps progress in 2 ways: If a node crashes, other nodes can continue to find the chosen value (since for a majority we don't need all nodes to be available).
+This helps progress in 2 ways: If a node crashes, other nodes can continue to choose values (since for a majority we don't need all nodes to be available).
 If a node crashes after a value was chosen, we can find this value from other acceptors.

 #### Multiple acceptors